 Current Ticket Options

-The following ticket options are available during Phase 2 of our reopening plan.
-Please select an option to learn more about the schedule for each tour, pricing and restrictions currently in place.
+The following ticket options are available.
+Please select an option to learn more about the schedule and pricing for each tour.

 The Grounds Pass grants access to our 1,120 acres full of history and tranquil beauty, including a garden, field quarters, historical markers, wildlife and more.
 It DOES NOT include access to the mansion.
 Leashed dogs are welcome.

-The General’s Tour includes admission to the grounds and The Hermitage mansion, a self-guided audio tour, and a self-guided tour of the farmland that was once The Hermitage.
+The Mansion Tour includes admission to the grounds and The Hermitage mansion, a self-guided audio tour, and a self-guided tour of Hermitage farmland.

 In Their Footsteps Tour